You can do it! Creating a Wedding Cupcake Tower is not hard.

-Cupcakes are a trendy new design for wedding receptions.
+Cupcakes have been going strong for wedding receptions for the past 5-10 years.
 Some are offered side by side with a traditional wedding cake, others are a main component of the dessert table with a small cake for the bride and groom to cut, some couples even decide to replace their entire wedding cake with cupcakes.
-I found a number of awesome cupcake tower photos on Flicker.com and wanted to share a few with you here.
+I found a number of awesome cupcake tower photos on Flickr.com and wanted to share a few with you here.
 I selected photos that use different shapes, sizes and types of support structures so you can see just a sampling of the options available.
 If you can't find exactly what you're looking for online, I even found a website where you can order a custom cupcake tower for your reception!

 The second design shown is a beautiful beach creation made by CupcakesTakeOn.
 The tower holds 22 individual cupcakes, iced with buttercream then accented with white chocolate seashells and brown sugar sand.
 The top tier of the tower was used for a small layer cake that the couple cut at their reception.
 This tower design is the same as the first, just in a smaller scale.